CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 Sensitive Data services for research consist of five components:

-* Sensitive Data Connect ([service description](https://research.csc.fi/-/sd-connect)): a user interface for importing and storing sensitive data to CSC's cloud storage solution (Allas).
+* Sensitive Data Connect ([service description on research.csc.fi](https://research.csc.fi/-/sd-connect)): a user interface for importing and storing sensitive data to CSC's cloud storage solution (Allas).
 SD Connect also facilitates sharing or transferring encrypted sensitive data during the active phases of research projects.

-* Sensitive Data Desktop ([service description](https://research.csc.fi/-/sd-desktop)): a user interface that provides access to a secure virtual computer (or virtual Desktop).
+* Sensitive Data Desktop ([service description research.csc.fi](https://research.csc.fi/-/sd-desktop)): a user interface that provides access to a secure virtual computer (or virtual Desktop).
 It enables secure computation and analysis of sensitive data.
 In addition, a restricted version of SD Desktop is provided for processing registry data (secondary use of health and social data).
 The limitations are described in a separate user guide (see: SD Desktop for secondary use).

-* Sensitive Data Submit and Federated EGA ([service description](https://research.csc.fi/-/fega)) (*pilot phase*): allow publishing of sensitive and biomedical data under controlled access.
+* Sensitive Data Submit and Federated EGA ([service description research.csc.fi](https://research.csc.fi/-/fega)) (*pilot phase*): allow publishing of sensitive and biomedical data under controlled access.

 * Sensitive Data Apply (*pilot phase*): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.